dontrolle/BlazorRogue/README.md

 * Engine supports json-configuration for most visuals, audio and attributes for entities, as well as weights and config for map generation.

-* Supports tileset renderer - uses a number of tiles from the splendid UF Tileset.
-* As well as an ASCII renderer in that old school format (though with colors).
+* Supports tileset renderer - uses a number of tiles from the splendid UF Tileset, as well as an ASCII renderer in that old school format (though with colors).
-* Allows fast (client-side) switching between graphical and ASCII rendering.
+* Allows fast (client-side) switching between tileset and ASCII rendering.

 ### Screenshots